antzkr/LUKS-FDE-Auto-setup-Script/README.md

 'USB keyfile' mode:
 - System **CANNOT** boot without the USB stick
 - There is **no password typing on startup**, enabling a fast boot time
-- Boot directory is physically seperated from the main disk
+- EFI/BIOS and boot directories are physically seperated from the main disk

 Both modes include:
 - Separate /root, /swap and /home LVM volumes for simpler upgrades